 After World War I ended, baseball owners, fearing a continued slump in attendance, cut back on costs wherever possible and shortened the season to 140 games.
 Gandil signed a contract for $666.67 per month, the same salary he had been making since 1914.
 But with the shortened schedule in place, his annual salary now worked out to $3,500 instead of $4,000.17

-No one knows the full story of the Black Sox scandal – few of the participants were willing to talk, and the whole plot was confused and poorly managed.
-But by all accounts Gandil, furious with Comiskey’s miserly ways, was one of the ringleaders.
+No one knows the full story of the Black Sox Scandal — few of the participants were willing to talk, and the whole plot was confused and poorly managed.
+But by all accounts Gandil, who claimed to be furious with Comiskey’s miserly ways, was one of the ringleaders.
 Most accounts agree that it was Gandil who approached gambler Sport Sullivan with the idea of fixing the Series, and that he also served as the players’ liaison with a second gambling syndicate that included Bill Burns (a former teammate of Gandil’s) and Abe Attell.18 Chick was also the go-between for all payments, and reportedly kept the lion’s share of the money.
 Though none of the other fixers took home more than $10,000 from the gamblers, Gandil reportedly pocketed $35,000 in payoffs.

 It’s interesting to note that Gandil had a reasonably good Series.
 Although he hit only .233, that was the fourth best average among White Sox regulars.
 He was second on the team with five RBIs, and he had one game-winning hit.
 However, he made several suspicious plays in the field, and all but one of his seven hits came in games the fixers were trying to win, or in which they were already losing comfortably.
 Rumors of a Series fix began to circulate, with Gandil’s name prominently mentioned.